 He graduated from Knox College in Galesburg, IL with a Bachelor of Fine Arts in Anthropology/Sociology and a minor in Philosophy.

-Karla is a Regional Manager at Empower Illinois, where she works with schools across Illinois to implement and advocate for policies that serve the communities and their children.
-Previously, Karla was Executive Director at Interfaith Leadership Project, where she led Immigration efforts and collaborated with Empower Illinois on the Tax Credit Scholarship Program.
+Ivan Ramirez is a Regional Manager at Empower Illinois, where he works with schools and donors in Chicagoland and northern Illinois to implement and advocate for policies that serve their communities and their children.

 Senior Director of Community and Government Affairs